 Highway Patrol troopers, like officers from other law enforcement agencies, have the discretion to make enforcement decisions, such as whether to issue a citation or warning, or neither, based on information gathered during a traffic stop or accident investigation.
 The new MTIVS service does not alter that use of officer discretion – it simply allows troopers to base their decisions on reliable, real-time insurance information.

-The ultimate goal of this system is to reduce the number of drivers in Montana who do not carry liability insurance as required by Montana law.
+The ultimate goal of this system is to reduce the number of drivers in Montana and Oregonwho do not carry liability insurance as required by Montana and Oregonlaw.
 Uninsured drivers are a serious problem, undermining traffic safety and driving up the costs for insured, law-abiding motorists.
 Real-time insurance verification will make the roads safer for EVERYONE.

 If you or someone you know has been injured by an uninsured driver, contact the Kalispell attorneys at Bliven Law Firm, P.C. for a free case evaluation.
 Uninsured car accidents in Kalispell occur frequently.
 Our Kalispell lawyers, represent injured victims in uninsured car accidents.